 As your clinic considers the ROI of a patient journey solution, keep in mind that frontline staff typically represents the highest cost for any healthcare provider.
 Integrate the capacity to gather and employ workflow information helps your care providers to build a step-by-step patient journey that asks and answers vital questions.
 The insights inform staffing capabilities, the care environment, and what processes (like check in) could be automated on kiosk or mobile.
 In other words, an integrated, care focused solution can create efficiencies that impact the bottom line, the quality of the care offered, and the patient experience.

-In public clinics and lab environments across the globe – like this one in the Netherlands – Qmatic is helping care providers to put data to work in new ways.
+In public clinics and lab environments across the globe Qmatic is helping care providers to put data to work in new ways.
 We help these public caregivers to integrate resources that gather and transform patient journey insights into measurable improvements.

 Qmatic solutions improve staff, service time, and patient wait time efficiency in pharmaceutical and lab environments by an average of 18%.